Planning Permit Information

 • Parking:

-• 1 space per ADU (unless exempt).
+• 1 space per ADU or per bedroom, whichever is less, unless exempt.

 • Exemptions apply if the ADU is:

-• Within ½ mile of public transit
+• Within ยฝ mile of public transit

 • Located in a historic district